(Underlined words, phrases and sentences link to cited material)

 America’s Christian Credit Union (ACCU)

-The relationship between TBT and ACCU began in January of 2007, when TBT consolidated all mortgage debt over to ACCU, totaling $59,500,000.
+The relationship between TBT and ACCU formally began in January of 2007, when TBT consolidated all mortgage debt over to ACCU, totaling $59,500,000.
 It ended in May 2016 when TBT, with the help of Steven Vornea, reassigned their remaining mortgage debt over to Investors Bank.

 Until at least mid-2019, America’s Christian Credit Union (ACCU)’s endorsement inhabited The Brooklyn Tabernacle’s (TBT) Financial Accountability website page: